Tools

 The basis for this processing is ‘Public interest’.
 The legal basis for this is Article 7.10 WHW, which states that “every examination includes an investigation of the knowledge, insight and skills of the examinee.”
 An examination is any form of knowledge assessment, and thus may include an essay.
 The Education and Examination Regulations (EER) of each program set out the formal course of action when fraud/plagiarism is suspected and what sanctions may be imposed.

-What rights do I have under the GDPR and how can I exercise them?
+What rights do I have under the GDPR?

-Should you wish to exercise these rights, please submit your request using this form.
+If you want to exercise one or more of the above rights, you can submit a request using the privacy request form.
 We will then have one month to respond to your request.
-For very complex requests (or if there are a lot of requests coming in at the same time), we sometimes need more time (up to two months extra).
+For very complex requests (or if a lot of requests come in at the same time), we sometimes need more time (up to two months extra).
 We will let you know within that first month.

 Is there automated decision-making or profiling?